-For Eligibility Periods, the Eligible Unit will recover costs that vary with the amount of alternate fuel burned because Local Reliability Rule I-R3 or I-R5 was invoked ("variable operating costs") if: (i) such costs are not reflected in the reference level for that Eligible Unit for the hours included in the Eligibility Period, and (ii) the hour is one for which the commodity cost of the alternate fuel including taxes and emission allowance costs, as determined by the NYISO.
+For Eligibility Periods, the Eligible Unit will recover costs that vary with the amount of alternate fuel burned because Local Reliability Rule I-R3 or I-R5 was invoked ("variable operating costs") if: (i) such costs are not reflected in the reference level for that Eligible Unit for the hours included in the Eligibility Period, and (ii) the hour is one for which the commodity cost of the alternate fuel including taxes and emission allowance costs is greater than the commodity cost for natural gas, including taxes and emission allowance costs, as determined by the NYISO.
 These relative commodity cost determinations will use the same indices used by the NYISO to establish daily Reference Levels.
 Variable operating costs will include the commodity cost, associated taxes and emission allowance costs, of the required alternate fuel burned during an Eligibility Period pursuant to Rule I-R3 or I-R5.